Selective serotonin reuptake inhibitor: Anti-inflammatory effects

 Treatment with SSRIs has shown reduced production of inflammatory cytokines such as IL-1β, tumor necrosis factor (TNF)-α, IL-6, and interferon (IFN)-γ, which leads to a decrease in inflammation levels and subsequently a decrease in the activation level of the immune response.
 These inflammatory cytokines have been shown to activate microglia, which are specialized macrophages that reside in the brain.
 Macrophages are a subset of immune cells responsible for host defense in the innate immune system.
 Macrophages can release cytokines and other chemicals to cause an inflammatory response.
 Peripheral inflammation can induce an inflammatory response in microglia and can cause neuroinflammation.
 SSRIs inhibit proinflammatory cytokine production, which leads to less activation of microglia and peripheral macrophages.
-SSRIs not only inhibit the production of these proinflammatory cytokines, but they also have been shown to upregulate anti-inflammatory cytokines such as IL-10.
+SSRIs inhibit the production of these proinflammatory cytokines and have also been shown to upregulate anti-inflammatory cytokines such as IL-10.
 Taken together, this reduces the overall inflammatory immune response.

 In addition to affecting cytokine production, there is evidence that treatment with SSRIs has effects on the proliferation and viability of immune system cells involved in both innate and adaptive immunity.
 Evidence shows that SSRIs can inhibit proliferation in T-cells, which are important cells for adaptive immunity, and can induce inflammation.
 SSRIs can also induce apoptosis, programmed cell death, in T-cells.
 The full mechanism of action for the anti-inflammatory effects of SSRIs is not fully known.
 However, there is evidence for various pathways to have a hand in the mechanism.
 One such possible mechanism is the increased levels of cyclic adenosine monophosphate (cAMP) as a result of interference with activation of protein kinase A (PKA), a cAMP-dependent protein.
 Other possible pathways include interference with calcium ion channels, or inducing cell death pathways like MAPK and Notch signaling pathway.